This page provides information on the Extra Texture render element.

 Filename suffix – Appends this value to the name of the channel, followed by the name of the connected texture when an explicit channel name is not specified.

-Type – Specifies the type of texture that is used for rendering the extraTex channel.
+Type – Specifies the type of texture that will be used for rendering the extraTex channel.

 Texture– Allows a bitmap or a procedural texture to be connected.